 The Reference State is a description of this ecological site just prior to Euro-American settlement but long after the arrival of Native Americans.
 The description of the Reference State was determined by NRCS Soil Survey Type Site Location information, and familiarity with rangeland relict areas where they exist.

-The least modified plant community (1.1) within the Reference State would have been a black sagebrush-dominated (Artemisia nova) stand and associated bunch grasses such as Indian ricegrass (Achnatherum hymenoides), Needle and thread (Hesperostipa comata) and blue grama (Bouteloua gracilis).
-Forbs such as phlox (Phlox spp.), buckwheat (Eriogonum spp.), milkvetch (Astragalus spp.), and bird's beak (Cordylanthus spp.) would have been common.
-The generally shallow and stony soils would have accentuated the effects of drought and reduced the chances of fire altering this state.
+The least modified plant community (1.1) within the Reference State would have been a black sagebrush-dominated (Artemisia nova) stand and associated bunch grasses as well as common forb species.
+The generally shallow and skeletal soils would have accentuated the effects of drought and reduced the chances of fire altering this state.

-The reference plant community (1.1) would have been relatively stable with occasional use by wildlife.
+The Reference Plant Community (1.1) would have been relatively stable with occasional use by wildlife.
 However, heavy utilization by bison, elk, and Native American horses on these sites (1.1a) would have depleted the grasses creating a near monoculture of black sagebrush (1.2).
 Heavy browsing by deer during the dormant season of black sagebrush (1.1b) would have created an herbaceous variant (1.3).
 Occasional very wet years during El Nino-Southern Oscillation periods could have caused temporary soil anoxia (West 2000) (1.1c) killing the sagebrush and allowing the forbs and grasses to dominate for a short time (1.3).
 Infestation of some insects and pathogens on sagebrush (1.1c) could have led to a similar result where the herbaceous species become temporarily dominant (1.3).

-The interaction of an unusually dry period and heavy utilization by all grazers (e.g. deer, bison, elk, and horses used by native American) (1.1d) would have removed the palatable species from the plant community while allowing unpalatable, shorter-lived species such as yellow rabbitbrush (Chrysothamnus viscidiflorus ssp. viscidiflorus), milkvetch, and phlox to predominate (1.4).
+The interaction of an unusually dry period and heavy utilization by all grazers (e.g. deer, bison, elk, and horses used by native American) (1.1d) would have removed the palatable species from the plant community while allowing unpalatable, shorter-lived species such as yellow rabbitbrush (Chrysothamnus viscidiflorus ssp. viscidiflorus), locoweed, and phlox to predominate (1.4).
 The depauperate black sagebrush (Artemisia nova) community (1.2) could have also shifted to the unpalatable short-lived shrub community phase (1.4) in areas that have sustained heavy browsing by deer (1.2b).

 Relatively rocky sites such as these typically would not have declined in overall cover or productivity.
 However, the portion that is palatable may have changed appreciably.
 Similarly, these soils would have been more resistant to erosion than other stone-free soils.
+Each of the phases within State 1 could have returned to Community Phase 1.1 if climate conditions were within the normal range of variability and there was a release from heavy grazing and/or browsing pressure (1.2a, 1.3a, 1.4a).